|

 - Ensure that your equipment tires are inflated properly

-- Follow the recommended maintenance schedule for your machinery
+- Follow the recommended maintenance schedule for your machinery and equipment

 - Have tight fitting windows and doors in your farm buildings